Tembrel/async-pizza/README.md

 [CountDownLatches](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CountDownLatch.html)
 to prevent tasks from
 proceeding until the tasks they depend on have completed.
+Unlike the future-based approach, this class uses fields to hold intermediate state.
+Because these fields are written before and read after calls to corresponding high-level synchronizer methods (`write -> countDown` and `await -> read`), there is no need for further synchronization, nor do the fields need to be volatile.
 This implementation reflects a more restrictive dependency graph than the one shown above:
 It waits for 3, 4, and 5 to be ready before performing 6 and 7 together.
 ```